modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

     UPDATE table2 SET summary=@A WHERE type=1;
     COMMIT;

-At the cost of efficiency (think about what it means for locking data), this is a principal advantage over Key-Value Pair datastores where transaction support is fundamentally more limited (because information is sharded accross different machines).
+At the cost of efficiency (think about what it means for locking data), this is a principal advantage over Key-Value Pair datastores where transaction support is fundamentally more limited (because information is sharded across different machines).

 # Appendix: Example SQL Code